Top 10 Things To Do in Olympic National Park, Washington

 Flickr/Wu JiaChun

-Also sometimes spelled as “Soleduck,” this river wends through over 78 miles of land, cutting through the Olympic Mountains and Olympic National park.
-There are several tributary rivers that also stretch throughout the park, but it is the Sol Duc that makes the popular Sol Duc Valley and the Sol Duc Hot Springs.
-It is the ideal destination for those who want to both camp and relax.
+Also sometimes spelled as “Soleduck,” this river wends through over 78 miles of land, cutting through the Olympic Mountains and Olympic National Park.
+Several tributary rivers also stretch throughout the park, but the Sol Duc makes the popular Sol Duc Valley and the Sol Duc Hot Springs.
+It is the ideal destination for those who want to camp and relax.

 Address: Olympic National Park, WA